0xBANANA/RandomJK/README.md

-# OpenJK - now with even moar randomness
+# RandomJK - OpenJK with even moar randomness

 This version of OpenJK has some additional single player features implemented: